GenerativeAI-old-and-new/GenerativeAI-old-and-new.github.io/content/index.md

 ---
-title: "Policy Optimization: A Second Look"
+title: "Generative AI: Old and New"
 description: Policy optimization from my perspective.
 publish: true
 ---